Lagerland Lagerland

 Pre-release files don't transit a third-party server; Metal rendering is deterministic and fast; and the cost structure of a native app supports a one-time price.

-Does ScreenFlow Studio have templates like AppLaunchpad?
+Does Mockly have templates like AppLaunchpad?

 Yes — professional templates plus custom layouts with percentage-based positioning.
 The template library is smaller; the layout engine is the trade — one design scales across every Apple device size.